 In other emergencies, such as severe snow, volunteers are called upon to help support vulnerable residents by delivering prescriptions and food supplies within their local area.

 To become a member of the team, you need to be 18 or over.
 No special skills or qualifications are needed and full training is provided including an induction day to provide a basic understanding of the team's role.
-Those who want to continue will attend a 1-day key skills course which includes first aid, health and safety and safeguarding.
+Those who want to continue will attend a one day key skills course which includes first aid, health and safety and safeguarding.

 Volunteers will also need to have a DBS enhanced check, formerly known as a Criminal Record Bureau (CRB) check, in order to work with vulnerable adults and children.
 Volunteers will also be paid for expenses incurred during training or in response to an incident.